directus/directus/docs/guides/extensions/panels-create-items.md

 ```

 Make sure the `id` is unique between all extensions including ones created by 3rd parties - a good practice is to
 include a professional prefix.
-You can choose an icon from the library [here].
+You can choose an icon from the library [here](https://fonts.google.com/icons).

 The Panel will need some configuration options so the user can choose the collection and fields from that collection to
 include on the panel.